Opinion | The 5 most ludicrous GOP excuses for opposing a Jan. 6 commission

 This will generate lots of outrage.
 But that isn’t the right sentiment.
 It implies that on this matter, Republicans can be shamed into following latent principles that they might otherwise adhere to if criticism of them is pointed enough.

 But their excuses are so untethered from anything remotely resembling good-faith argumentation that no such presumption is deserved.
-A better response is to point out that Republicans oppose the commission because it will incriminate them, and that their phony justifications are merely about obscuring this truth, nothing more.
+A better response is to point out that Republicans oppose the commission because it will incriminate them, and that their phony justifications are merely about obscuring this truth — and nothing more.
 Here’s a rundown:

 The commission is too “partisan.”